jamie-r-davis/imgnow-helper/README.md

     pip install -r requirements.txt

+### Run Setup Script
+Run the setup script to build the project folder structure.
+This will ensure all of the required folders exist for the app to run.

+    python3 setup.py

 ## Usage & Program Workflow
 Once the project is installed, add the latest `roster.txt` file to the data directory and add images to the queue folder.
 Run the following Terminal commands in sequence: